GaurangDosar/healthcare-symptom-checker/README.md

-🌐 **Live Demo:** [[Your deployed URL here](https://healthcare-symptom-checker-new.vercel.app/)]A web app that analyzes symptoms using AI and provides possible conditions with next steps.
+🌐 **Live Demo:** [[Click here](https://healthcare-symptom-checker-new.vercel.app/)]A web app that analyzes symptoms using AI and provides possible conditions with next steps.
 Built with React, TypeScript, Supabase, and Google Gemini AI.

-**⚠️ Disclaimer:** This is for educational purposes only, not medical advice.
-For emergencies, call your local emergency services.